 It will be interesting to see how these cases play out.
 Some of the cases in Ohio have already been settled.
 It would be surprising if these cases didn’t end up heading in the same direction.

-If you or your loved one have been affected by the opioid epidemic, contact our office right away.
+If you or your loved one have been affected by the opioid epidemic, call our office right away.